Breast Implant Surgery Risks

 Infection – If an infection develops following surgery, your surgeon will prescribe antibiotics and monitor your progress closely.

 Delayed Wound Healing – Delayed wound healing will sometimes be seen in patients who are overweight or smokers, or where an infection develops.
-Your surgeon and nurse advisor will manage the healing process and take necessary steps if delayed wound healing occurs.
+Your surgeon and nurse coordinator will manage the healing process and take necessary steps if delayed wound healing occurs.

 Nipple Sensitivity – Very rarely, permanent loss of nipple sensation can occur.
 Most patients find they lose nipple sensation temporarily after surgery.
 However, this generally returns to normal after about six months.